Caramel Corn with Almonds

 Erin Parker, The Speckled Palate

-Sweet, sticky and salty, Caramel Corn with Almonds is the perfect treat to enjoy while bingeing on your favorite show or movie.
-This traditional sweet treat is made even more delightful by the addition of almonds.
+Sweet, buttery, crispy and a little salty, this homemade Caramel Corn with Almonds is the perfect treat to enjoy while bingeing your favorite show or movie.
+This traditional sweet treat is ready in about 30 minutes and comes together quickly.
+Learn all my tips and tricks of how to make caramel corn here.

 5 from 1 vote